What does Amadi mean?

 Amadi is an uncommonly occurring given name for men but a very prominent surname for both adults and children (#43708 out of 150436, Top 29%).
 (2000 U.S. Census)

 Below is a charted analysis of the popularity of the boy name Amadi and associated names.
-Ahmad (#571 2 years ago), Ahmed (#549) and Amado are the prominent alternative forms of Amadi (not ranked) rated in the Top 1000.
-Adoption of these forms of Amadi reached its most widespread in 2001 (average #626) and is almost as conventional today (#706, ▼21.5%).
-Ahmad is more familiar than the rest, while Ahmed has become popular as well over time.
-(2014 Birth Statistics)
+Ahmad (#571 from recent data), Ahmed (#549), Amadeo, Amado and Amedeo are the prominent alternative forms of Amadi (not ranked) rated in the Top 2000.
+Usage of these forms of Amadi reached its most widespread in 2001 (average #1375) and is almost as conventional today (#1424, ▼11.4%).
+Ahmad and Ahmed are two of the more contemporarily stylish baby names here.
+(2014 U.S. SSA Records)